 The obelisk in the middle of St. Peter's square originally came from Heliopolis in Egypt.
 Roman Emperor Augustus had the obelisk moved to Alexandria, where it stood until Emperor Caligula (emperor from 37 to 41 A.D.) transfered it to Rome.
 It was placed in what would be called Nero's circus, most of which existed within the confines of modern-day Vatican city.
 In the circus it witnessed Nero's cruel games and the martyrdom of Christians.
 The obelisk was moved to its current location (in the middle of the above image) in St. Peter's square in 1586.

 Modern St. Peter's square is located within Vatican City (also referred to as the Holy See), which is considered the smallest state in the world.
 Rome was considered the capital city of the Papal states from the 8th to the middle of the 19th century.
 Catholic Popes were rulers over pieces of Italy for hundreds of years until around the very early 1860s when many Papal land holdings were seized in a push to have a unified state.
 When the city of Rome itself was annexed in 1870 and made the capital of a unified Italian kingdom a year later, the holdings of the pope were diminished further.

-St. Peter's square, and the entirety of Vatican City, is funded through a variety of ways.
+St. Peter's square, and the entirety of Vatican City, is funded through a variety of sources.
 Income, in part, is derived from fees charged in the Vatican's museums and from various publications.
 Coins, stamps and other tourist mementos are also sold to generate income.
 Industries within the city that help fund its operation include printing, coin production, and the creation of stamps and medals.
 The state also is involved in banks and other financial-related activities.